sborms/cyclingsimilarity.com/README.md

 [![code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![Poetry](https://img.shields.io/endpoint?url=https://python-poetry.org/badge/v0.json)](https://python-poetry.org)

 This is the backbone repository for a mini project dubbed `cyclingsimilarity.com`.
 The _.com_ website doesn't really exist (yet) as it's more meant as a quirk, but the main output is an actual Streamlit web application which is hosted [here](https://cyclingsimilarity.streamlit.app).
 You can use it to discover similar cyclists.
-It is in some sense a "productionized" version of a Dash app I developed previously, which is [here](https://github.com/DataWanderers/find-a-similar-pro-cyclist).
+It is in some sense a "productionized" version of a Dash app I developed previously [here](https://github.com/DataWanderers/find-a-similar-pro-cyclist).
 Natural extensions to the project include finding similar races or teams.

 <p align="center"> <img src="assets/streamlitcyclingsimilarity.png" alt="app"/> </p>

 ### Accuracy

 Due to the way the collaborative filtering algorithm is currently set up, the output might not seem intuitive for some cyclists.
 Big races are deliberately overweighted, so cyclists who participated mostly in smaller races will have more random similar cyclists.
-The algorithm is results-based, meaning that cyclists who rarely cross the finish line amongst the first ten to twenty (despite being good, such as breakaway kings or strong helpers; the same applies to new cyclists) will be lost in translation.
+The algorithm is results-based, meaning that cyclists who rarely cross the finish line amongst the first ten to twenty will be lost in translation (despite being good, such as breakaway kings or strong helpers; the same applies to new cyclists).
 As with any model there is some more tweaking to do, but the gist is there.

 ## Repository setup